basic building blocks

 object.
 The JavaFX presenter can be executed in headless mode -

-just specify -Dfxpresenter.headless=true
+just specify -Dfxpresenter.headless=true when launching

 its virtual machine and no window will be shown.
 This is particularly